 Our large kiln-dried logs are 35 cm in length and 8-20 cm in width (13.8 inches in length and 4-8 inches in length).
-However, please do allow for a variance of plus or minus 10% in length.
+However, please do allow for a variance of plus or minus 10% in length and width.
 The logs are gathered from a mixture of British hardwood species, with no individual species targeted, via a responsible woodland thinning process.
 Each bag may therefore contain a variety of Beech, Oak, Ash, or logs from similar hardwood varieties.
 All of them pass through quality control before being dispatched for delivery.

 Why Choose Kiln-Dried Logs?

 Thanks to the kiln-drying process, most of the water is removed from our logs.
 This means that each one is processed to contain less than 20% moisture content, which is the optimum.
 That helps them to provide a clean burn, and it makes them perfect for a wide range of stoves and open fires.